-Suppose we want to ensure no readers misinterpret the written text.
-In that case, we have to nail each term down to a unique concept.
-A thumbnail definition is one approach.
-In that case, readers must know what a thumbnail definition is.
-Consider this sequence of thumbnail definitions.
+Suppose we want to ensure no readers misinterpret a speaker’s message or some written text.
+In that case, we must define each term in a shared vocabulary as a unique concept.
+Thumbnail definitions are an approach.
+Consider the following sequence of Thumoslang thumbnail definitions.

 - Thumbnail; that means, brief but concise.

 - Description; that means, a report of details.

 - Meaning; that means, description of importance.

 A thumbnail definition identifies a named concept by using a few words to spell out the condition when the concept is at play.
 That’s the simplest way to detail the concept’s implication.

 Falsifiable truth is the philosophical foundation of Thumoslang.
 What is falsifiability?
 What is the truth?
 How should we answer these questions using thumbnail definitions?
 Try the following steps for size.

 First, look at the concept of conformity using the following sequence of thumbnail definitions: